What Is Respite Care?

 You can also choose group respite care.
-Usually, this care takes place at assisted-living facilities, adult day care centers, or community centers.
+Usually, this takes place at assisted-living facilities, adult day care centers, or community centers.

 These programs might include music, dance, or art classes led by trained providers.
-These programs often offer group meals, entertainment, or just time to socialize with others.
+They often offer group meals, entertainment, or just time to socialize with others.